Nevena1997/GraalVM/README.md

 $ native-image HelloWorld -H:Dump=:3 -H:MethodFilter=HelloWorld.main -H:Optimize=0 -H:PrintGraph=Network
 ```

-## More
+## More about GraalVM and GitHub
 You can read more about GraalVM community contributors [here](https://www.graalvm.org/community/contributors/).

-You can read more about GitHub[here](https://docs.github.com/en/github/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests).
+You can read more about GitHub [here](https://docs.github.com/en/github/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests).